rjframe/upim/README.md

 ### Libraries

 Use `cargo doc` to build the library documentation locally.
-You can list the full suite or specific subcrates as dependencies:
+You can list the full suite or specific subcrates as dependencies.

 I've not yet made a release or registered uPIM on crates.io, so clone the repository from git and add upim to your Cargo.toml as a local dependency: